-- Provide clip on protective glasses to protect prescription lenses. - Shall pay the first \$300 of the safety prescription lenses and frames in a 12 month period when glasses are purchased from a contracted optometrist with Murrumbidgee Council.
+- Provide clip on protective glasses to protect prescription lenses. - Shall pay the first \$300 of the safety prescription lenses and frames in a 12 month period when glasses are purchased from an Australian Eyeglass Retailer.

-Where damage is sustained to an employee's prescription safety glasses as a consequence of work activities an incident report should be completed and registered with the supervisor.
+Where damage is sustained to an employee's prescription safety glasses as a consequence of work activities, an incident report should be completed and registered with the supervisor.

-The Operations Manager will authorise the cost of replacement of the prescription glasses.
+The WHSRA will authorise the cost of replacement of the prescription glasses.
 Replacement will be on a one for one basis.

-Employees who currently have prescription eye wear, that does not meet Australian Standards shall make an appointment with their optometrist for supply of appropriate eyewear.
+Employees who currently have prescription eye wear that does not meet Australian Standards shall make an appointment with their optometrist for supply of appropriate eyewear.